dulnan/vuetamin/README.md

   },

   /**
    * Actions don't differ from mutations much.
-They als get the same context
+They also get the same context
    * and it's possible to pass a value/payload to an action.
    *
    * They are meant to be used when multiple mutations need to be called or